microsoft/java-example-client-basics/README.md

 ## License ##

-opyright (C) 2010-2016, Microsoft Corporation
+Copyright (C) 2010-2016, Microsoft Corporation

 This program is licensed to you under the terms of Version 2.0 of the Apache License.
 This program is distributed WITHOUT